Minolta TC-1

 Succinctly, the 1/500 and 1/750 shutter speeds of a Minolta TC-1 camera are only available at 𝒇3.5 and 𝒇5.6.

-The manual explains that the shutter’s secondary aperture negates 𝒇3.5 and 𝒇5.6 perfectly-circular apertures during exposure conditions above EV 11.5.
+The manual explains that the shutter’s secondary aperture negates 𝒇3.5 and 𝒇5.6 perfectly circular apertures during exposure conditions above EV 11.5.

 So what does that actually mean?

-Minolta TC-1 is an aperture priority camera and a fully-automatic point-and-shoot.
+Minolta TC-1 is an aperture priority camera and a fully automatic point-and-shoot.

 For example, you can use your TC-1 at 𝒇3.5 in full sun with ISO 800 film.

-TC-1’s top shutter speed is actually 1/350 if you use it in aperture priority — which Minolta claims to be an already “world’s fastest” for electronically-controlled leaf blades.
+TC-1’s top shutter speed is actually 1/350 if you use it in aperture priority — which Minolta claims to be already “the world’s fastest” for electronically-controlled leaf blades.
 However, when you set the lens to either 𝒇3.5 or 𝒇5.6, and there’s too much light for the 1/350, the AAPC kicks in by increasing the shutter speed to either 1/500 or 1/750 and diminishing the size of an actual aperture up to 𝒇13.5.

-The technology behind the shutter speed boost dates back to 1959’s Minolta V2, a leaf shutter camera that boasted 1/2000 max shutter speed.
+The technology behind the shutter speed boost dates back to 1959’s Minolta V2, a leaf shutter camera that boasted a 1/2000 max shutter speed.
 V2 was only able to accomplish this at apertures of 𝒇8 and narrower by decreasing the distance that the leaf shutter blades need to travel to actuate.
 TC-1 uses the same principle by only allowing its shutter blades to open to 𝒇13.5 (and act as aperture blades).
-AAPC is not available on apertures 𝒇8-𝒇16, which is why you can properly expose your ISO 800 film in full sun with the aperture set to 𝒇3.5 (while receving an overexposure warning at 𝒇16).
+AAPC is not available on apertures 𝒇8-𝒇16, which is why you can properly expose your ISO 800 film in full sun with the aperture set to 𝒇3.5 (while receiving an overexposure warning at 𝒇16).

 Note: flash will not sync in AAPC mode.